The zero-temperature static potential

 Short distances calculated directly from multiplying the separation by the lattice

 spacing are plagued by lattice artifacts.
-Therefore if one is interested in how an observable depends on r2max
+Therefore if one is interested in how an observable depends on \(r\), they

 , the method